-During the relay service itself, the spacecraft attitude will be adjusted to orient the UHF antenna boresight for the relay pass.
-While several pointing options are under consideration, it is recommended at this time for users to assume that the UHF boresight will be pointed in the nadir direction during the relay pass.
+During the relay service itself, the spacecraft attitude will be adjusted to orient the UHF antenna boresight in the nadir direction for the duration of the relay pass.

 Because MAVEN's solar arrays are fixed, and co-aligned with the HGA, the periods of modified spacecraft attitude impact the solar array illumination and the resulting power generation.
 To mitigate the potential impact on the MAVEN energy balance, proposers should assume that the duration of supported relay passes will be limited to no more than 30 min.